The Board of Regents has primary responsibility for governance of the University of Wisconsin System. Wis. Stats. § 36.09(1) provides:

 - Participation in a follow-up session after one year on the Board.

 - Participation in Regent visits to University of Wisconsin System campuses to view facilities and meet with faculty, staff, administrators, and students.
-Participation in an orientation session with University of Wisconsin-Extension.
+Participation in an orientation session about the UW System’s extension and outreach programs.

 - Thorough review of agenda materials and other information pertinent to issues before the Board; careful consideration of options for addressing these issues; and participation in pre-Board meeting briefings.